 Learn about the beauty and sensibility of quartz:

-- Quartz is naturally durable
+- Quartz countertops are naturally durable

 Quartz is a natural mineral that rates very highly on the Mohs hardness scale, which is a universal measure of scratch resistance, meaning the ability of harder material to scratch softer material.
 Quartz rates a 7.0 which means it’s very scratch resistant.
 To put this into perspective, only sapphires, topaz, and diamonds rate higher than quartz with a rating of 10.

-- Quartz is highly stain resistant
+- Quartz countertops are highly stain resistant

 Not only is quartz highly resistant to staining, it’s also very easy to clean.
 That’s because quartz is not porous or non-permeable to fluids, so it’s much less likely to show red wine or tomato sauce blemishes.

-- Quartz is highly germ resistant
+- Quartz countertops are highly germ resistant

 That non-porous quality means that quartz is also less likely to store germs which makes it a more hygienic food preparation surface than other materials.